 What is Omega 3 and why is it so popular?
-Does your dog really need Omega 3 fatty acids in their diet?
+Does your dog really need essential fatty acids in their diet?
 And how can you make sure they are getting enough?

 The quick answer is that Omega 3 fatty acids are very important for your dog’s health.
 As a natural anti-inflammatory, Omega 3 is crucial for your dog’s general health and development.
 As well as skin & coat condition, Omega 3 is important for your dog’s moulting cycles, heart health, cholesterol levels, blood pressure, vision and brain function to name just a few.